 B. Effective Date and Phase-in

 These requirements apply for valuation dates on or after January 1, 2020.
 A company may elect to phase in these requirements over a 36-month period beginning January 1, 2020.
 A company may elect a longer phase-in period, up to 7 years, with approval of the domiciliary commissioner.
 The election of whether to phase in and the period of phase-in must be made prior to the December 31, 2020 valuation.
 At the company’s option, a phase-in may be terminated prior to the originally elected end of the phase-in period; the reserve would then be equal to the unadjusted reserve calculated according to the requirements of VM-21 applicable for valuation dates on or after January 1, 2020.
-If there is a material decrease in the book of business by sale or reinsurance ceded, the company must obtain approval for continuation or modification of the remaining phase-in from the domestic commissioner.
+If there is a material decrease in the book of business by sale or reinsurance ceded, the company shall adjust the amount of the phase-in provision.
+The phase-in amount (C = R1 – R2 as described below) must be scaled down in proportional to the reduction in the excess reserve, measured on the effective transaction date as the reserve amount in excess of cash surrender value before and after the impact of the transaction.
+The company must obtain approval from the domestic commissioner for any other modification of the remaining phase-in amount.
 The method to be used for the phase-in calculation is as follows:

 {Material omitted to conserve space.}

-A company may elect to apply these requirements applicable for valuation dates on or after January 1, 2020 as the NAIC method for the valuation on December 31, 2019. may not also elect to phase-in these requirementsAny company so electing .
+A company may elect to apply these requirements applicable for valuation dates on or after January 1, 2020 as the NAIC method for the valuation on December 31, 2019.
+For such election, the phase-in provision of Section 2.B. may not be elected.
+Any company electing early adoption of VM-21 shall also:

+apply the provisions of Actuarial Guideline XLIII as amended for 2020 to the December 31, 2019 valuation of contracts within the scope of that guideline,

+apply the Life RBC instructions for 2020 in the calculation of C-3 RBC in LR027 for 2019,

+follow the documentation and certification requirements of VM-31 from the 2020 Valuation Manual for the Variable Annuity Business.
+In the VA Summary, clearly indicate the use of the new requirements in the section on change in methods from prior year, and

+notify the Commissioner of the state of domicile of such elections.

 Appendix 3

-Section 6.C.3.g - The GAPV for a GMDB that terminates at a certain age or in a certain contract year shall be calculated as if the GMDB does not terminate. in the GMDB benefit basis may be calculated so that no additional benefit basis growth occurs after the GMDB termination age or date defined in the contractmay still be terminated according to contractual terms
+Section 6.C.3.g - The GAPV for a GMDB that terminates at a certain age or in a certain contract year shall be calculated as if the GMDB does not terminate.
+(Benefit features such as guaranteed growth in the GMDB benefit basis may be calculated so that no additional benefit basis growth occurs after the GMDB termination age or date defined in the contract.)

 Section 6.C.10.c - If the contract has any other guaranteed benefits, including a GMDB, the contract shall remain in-force.
 If the guaranteed benefits contractually terminate upon account value depletion, such termination provisions are assumed to be voided in order to approximate the contract holder’s retaining adequate Account Value to maintain the guaranteed benefits in-force.
 At the option of the company, fees associated with the contract and guaranteed benefits may continue to be charged and modeled as collected even if the account value has reached zero.
+While the contract must remain in-force, benefit features may still be terminated according to contractual terms other than account value depletion provisions.

 Appendix 4